 All the Directors, individually and collectively, are of the appropriate calibre, and have the necessary skills and experience to contribute effectively to the decision-making process.
-The Board delegates specific responsibilities to a number of committees, notably the Supervisory Board, the Audit Committee, the Remuneration and Nomination Committee and the Operations Committee, each of which operates under formal terms of reference approved by the Board.
+The Board delegates specific responsibilities to a number of committees, notably the Supervisory Board, the Audit Committee and the Remuneration and Nomination Committee, each of which operates under formal terms of reference approved by the Board.
 The Project Management Advisory Committee reports to the Supervisory Board.